 The 6-Step Process to Register Your Company

 Launching your enterprise requires a systematic approach to meet all legal and administrative standards in the Emirates.
 While some portals suggest instant setup, the reality involves several critical layers of verification and security checks.
-Understanding how to open a company in UAE involves more than just filling out a simple digital form.
+Understanding how to open a company in the UAE involves more than just filling out a simple digital form.
 Additionally, you must follow a logical sequence to ensure your trade license remains valid and fully compliant.
 This professional roadmap eliminates common guesswork and protects your investment from frequent registration errors or delays.

 Following these steps ensures that your application moves through the government departments without facing any unnecessary rejections.

-• Select your business activity from the official list provided by the Department of Economy and Tourism.
+- Select your business activity from the official list provided by the Department of Economy and Tourism.

-• Register your trade name while strictly following the local naming conventions and cultural guidelines.
+- Register your trade name while strictly following the local naming conventions and cultural guidelines.

-• Apply for initial approval to confirm that the government has no objection to your business venture.
+- Apply for initial approval to confirm that the government has no objection to your business venture.

-• Draft and sign the Memorandum of Association or a local agent agreement through a public notary.
+- Draft and sign the Memorandum of Association or a local agent agreement through a public notary.

-• Secure a physical office space or a flexi-desk solution to satisfy the mandatory residency requirements.
+- Secure a physical office space or a flexi-desk solution to satisfy the mandatory residency requirements.

-• Pay the final license fees and collect your trade license to start your commercial operations.
+- Pay the final license fees and collect your trade license to start your commercial operations.

 Selecting Business Activities and Trade Names